sakasikai/blm-mll/source/CommandLineTools.md

   The feature extraction mode for input sequence which analogies with NLP, for example: bag of words (BOW).

-  Different from single-label learning, `AF` mode and `Labeled-LDA` method of `TM` mode are unavaliable in our system.
+  Different from single-label learning, `AF` mode and `Labeled-LDA` method of `TM` mode are unavailable in our system.

 - `-mll {BR,CC,LP,RakelD,RakelO,CLR,FP,RT,MLkNN,BRkNNaClassifier,BRkNNbClassifier,MLARAM}`

-  The multi-label learning algorithom for conducting multi-label learning tasks.
+  The multi-label learning algorithm for conducting multi-label learning tasks.
 See section [Multi-label Learning Algorithms](#multi-label-learning-algorithms) for more information.

 - `-ml {SVM,RF,CNN,LSTM,GRU,Transformer,WeightedTransformer}`

-  The base single-label method for implementing multi-label algorithom specified by `-mll`.
-This option is required only by multi-label learning algorithoms categoried as [Problem Transformation methods](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#problem-transformation).
-It is worth noting that different multi-label learning algorithom supports different set of sub-predictors.
+  The base single-label method for implementing multi-label algorithm specified by `-mll`.
+This option is required only by multi-label learning algorithms categorized as [Problem Transformation methods](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#problem-transformation).
+It is worth noting that different multi-label learning algorithm supports different set of sub-predictors.

 - `-seq_file SEQ_FILE`